simon-quach/Group-Groove/README.md

 # Group-Groove

+A web application that allows users to create/join rooms and suggest songs.
+Group Groove is essentially a music queue determined by the crowd.

 **The purpose of this project is to practice concepts related to:**
 > - MERN Stack
 > - Building a REST API